The Missing Link Martial Arts Community

 To achieve a master level degree the content, presentation and teaching of the participant's master level project should meet a high standard – as well as the participant's appearance as a member of the examination group and a decent practitioner of the Martial Arts.

 The curriculum is part of the book "Missing Links of Martial Arts".
 Teachers can build their own syllabus based on this curriculum, but we also provide ready made examples.
-An ever growing online database - the Online Resources - collects Missing Link knowledge.
+An ever growing online database - the Online Dojo - collects Missing Link knowledge.
 You can get in touch here.